JohnDoee/autotorrent/README.rst

 Given an input torrent, it will scan your collection for the files in the torrent.
-If all (or most) the files are found, a folder with links to all the files will be created and the torrent added to rTorrent.
+If all (or most) the files are found, a folder with links to all the files will be created and the torrent added to the torrent client.

 All you need to do is download the torrents and AutoTorrent plays mix and match to make it possible to seed as much as possible across trackers.